 - I wish it was a fraction of an inch smaller in length and width which would make gripping the G2ZX easier while shooting.

-On a scale of 1 to 5, with 5 being I’m glad I purchased the G2ZX flashlight and 1 being I wouldn’t purchase the Surefire G2ZX again; I would rate the G2ZX Combatlight as a 5 for anyone looking for a good quality flashlight for handgun shooting and everyday carry with a $100 budget.
+On a scale of 1 to 5, with 5 being I’m glad I purchased the G2ZX flashlight and 1 being I wouldn’t purchase the Surefire G2ZX again; I would rate the G2ZX Combatlight as a 5 for anyone looking for a good quality flashlight for a handgun shooting and everyday carry with a $100 budget.